smallcat9603/simgrid/README.md

 curl -L https://nixos.org/nix/install | sh
 # Follow the instructions displayed at the end of the script.
 . /home/smallcat/.nix-profile/etc/profile.d/nix.sh
-# Below are not passed!!!
-(Not supported on ‘aarch64-linux’)
 # Install the Batsim simulator.
 nix-env -f https://github.com/oar-team/nur-kapack/archive/master.tar.gz -iA batsim
 # Other packages from the Batsim ecosystem can also be installed this way.